-HIS 200 History of the United States of America (3)
+HIS 200 History of the American People (U.S. History to 1865) (3)

 This is an intensive reading and writing course.
 A survey of the main events of the history of the United States of America from the Age of Discovery to the present.